MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 5. The Get back into your account window opens.
 Verify that the email for Adele Vance, AdeleV@WWLxZZZZ.onmicrosoft.com, is shown in the email or username box.
 If not, enter it.

 6. In the empty box, enter the characters displayed in image or the words from the audio.
-Once you have entered them, select **Next**.
+Once you've entered them, select **Next**.

 7. The screen shows Get back into your account and shows Verification step 1 > choose a new password.
 Leave the default setting **Text my mobile phone**.
-You are prompted to enter your mobile phone number.
-Once you have entered it, select the **Text button**.
-If, during the registration you selected email, the Get back into your account window will indicate You will receive an email containing a verification code at your alternate email address.
+You're prompted to enter your mobile phone number.
+Once you've entered it, select the **Text button**.
+If during the registration you selected email, the Get back into your account window will that indicate you'll receive an email containing a verification code at your alternate email address.
 Select **Email**.

 8. Enter the verification code then press **Next**.

-9. In the next screen you are prompted to enter new password and confirm new password.
+9. In the next screen, you're prompted to enter new password and confirm new password.
 Enter those now and select the **Finish** button.

-10. You will see a message on the screen that your password has been reset.
+10. You'll see a message on the screen that your password has been reset.
 Select **click here** to sign in with your new password.

 11. From the Pick an account information box, select **AdeleV@WWLxZZZZZZ.onmicrosoft.com**, enter your new password, then select the **Sign in** button.
-If you are prompted to Stay signed in. select **No**.
+If you're prompted to Stay signed in. select **No**.

 12. You should now be in the Azure portal.